-Some studies have argued for an important role of shallow convection in the convective variability including the MJO in which shallow convection enhances moisture import via enhanced surface convergence, and thus amplifies the convective system (e.g., Wu 2003; Kikuchi and Takayabu 2004).
-In our results, although it was less significant than the deep 468 convective profile, a shallow convective phase can be observed even on the MJO time scale.469 That shallow convection could play a role in the MJO dynamics.
+Some studies have argued for an important role of shallow convection in the convective variability including the MJO in which shallow convection enhances moisture import via enhanced surface convergence and, thus, amplifies the convective system (e.g., Wu 2003; Kikuchi and Takayabu 2004).
+In our results, although it was less significant than the deep convective profile, a shallow convective phase can be observed even on the MJO time scale.
+That shallow convection could play a role in the MJO dynamics.

-Interestingly, the elliptic trajectories shown in Fig. 5 have been already pointed out 470 by Masunaga and L'Ecuver (2014), who investigated the MSE budgets and computed the 471 time-evolution of the NGMS on short time scales using the satellite data sets.
-There are 472 a few notable differences between our analysis and their study.
-First, they used a different 473 NGMS definition, which is a ratio of MSE advection to moisture advection instead of DSE 474 advection.
-Therefore, their NGMS plot is a mirror image of our NGMS plot with respect to 475 the x-axis (see Fig. 13 in Masunaga and L'Ecuyer (2014)).
-Second, they computed the total 476 NGMS including the background state instead of the anomalous NGMS which we computed.
-477 Thus the center of the elliptic shape is shifted to the right and downward.
-The composite 478 methodology is also different from our study.
-Nevertheless, their study has drawn a similar 479 conclusion about the NGMS variability to ours.
-That is, the first/second baroclinic modes 480 explain the larger (along the major axis)/smaller (along the minor axis) variability of the 481 elliptic trajectory.
-482
+Interestingly, the elliptic trajectories shown in Fig. 5 have been already pointed out by Masunaga and L'Ecuyer (2014), who investigated the MSE budgets and computed the time evolution of the NGMS on short time scales using the satellite datasets.
+There are a few notable differences between our analysis and their study.
+First, they used a different NGMS definition, which is a ratio of MSE advection to moisture advection instead of DSE advection.
+Therefore, their NGMS plot is a mirror image of our NGMS plot with respect to the x axis [see Fig. 13 in Masunaga and L'Ecuyer (2014)].
+Second, they computed the total NGMS including the background state instead of the anomalous NGMS that we computed.
+Thus, the center of the elliptic shape is shifted to the right and downward.
+The composite methodology is also different from our study.
+Nevertheless, their study has drawn a similar conclusion about the NGMS variability to ours.
+That is, the first and second baroclinic modes respectively explain the larger (along the major axis) and smaller (along the minor axis) variability of the elliptic trajectory.